myarichuk/myarichuk.github.io/source/_posts/cryptic-cmake-errors.md

 This is as cryptic as it can be, worse yet, few people actually encountered this, and those who did made the error seem even more cryptic than it *should* be.
 For example, [this](https://cmake.org/pipermail/cmake-developers/2013-March/018513.html) seems related, but it didn't help.
-And [this guy](https://cmake.org/pipermail/cmake/2016-June/063717.html) never received an answer to his valid question - why?!
+And [this guy](https://cmake.org/pipermail/cmake/2016-June/063717.html) never received an answer to his valid question.
 Now, I am not the first one to come up with such idea - [this guy](https://answers.opencv.org/question/217218/how-to-link-with-opencv-as-cmake-subdirectory/) thought of it first, but also, surprisingly never got an answer.

 After some investigation, I reached the conculsion that ``find_package`` in the other CMake subproject was to blame for this error - probably I missed something very obvious.
 The problem is - I have no idea *what* did I miss.